collective/minimalplone6/README.rst

     $ ./bin/instance start

-Point your webbrowser to http://localhost:8080 (username admin, password admin) and install a Plone instance.
+Point your webbrowser to http://localhost:8080 (username admin, password admin) and install a Plone instance (Volto or Classic).

 That's all, folks.